kekse1/smartwatch/README.md

 - [x] The (sine animated) heart icon with average beat rate rotates with the year's progress
 - [x] The outer progress is the compass
 - [x] The progress directly under the compass is the watch battery level
-- [x] My favicon rotates with the compass and becomes more transparent with shrinking battery level

 #### **`Cake Binary`**
 | Key         | Value                                                                                                             |